krizanact/Services/README.md

         $exchange = 'router';
         $queue = 'msgs';

-  After successfully making relationship beetween sender and receiver(Service A and Service B) next thing was to make sucessfully POST request to Service A and I've sent requests with <a href="https://www.getpostman.com/">Postman</a>(API tester).
-So the goal was to send json message with  parameters "Amount" and "Curreny" to Service A and Service A had to accept that message.
-After payload came to Service A there are specific conditions to be filled defined in IF statement and if all condtions are met message will be sent to Service B and  response 200 will be generated or if one of conditions isn't met message won't be sent to Service B and response 400(Invalid request) will be generated.
+  After successfully making relationship beetween sender and receiver(Service A and Service B) next thing was to make successfully POST request to Service A and I've sent request/s with <a href="https://www.getpostman.com/">Postman</a>(API tester).
+So the goal was to send json message with  parameters "Amount" and "Curreny" to Service A and Service A must accept that message.
+After payload came to Service A there are specific conditions to be filled defined in IF statement and if all conditions are met message will be sent to Service B and  response 200 will be generated else if one of conditions isn't met message won't be sent to Service B and response 400(Invalid request) will be generated.
 We can run our receiver in console typing:

        php serviceB.php